For firms struggling with a mountain of unprocessed invoices there is a question that is top of mind:

 In an earlier blog post, we explained that manually processing a single invoice can cost as much as $30.
 If you have an inefficient workflow that is misappropriating valuable time and resources, dealing with uncooperative vendors, or just a lot of back-and-forth communications between departments to verify invoices, the costs can add up quickly.

-When upper management is looking at these costs from a high level, they will likely be interested in exploring all options for reducing those costs, including outsourcing.
+When upper management is looking at these costs from a high level, they will likely be interested in exploring all options for reducing those costs for invoice processing, including outsourcing.

 Your AP process lacks controls